Top 10 foods to try in South Korea

 Make our quick kimchi for a spicy, tangy side.

-Kimchi fried rice
+3. Kimchi fried rice

-For this dish, kimchi is used as an ingredient.
-To make it, fry diced pork in oil then add chopped kimchi and cooked rice, mixing together as you cook.
+Fry diced pork in oil then add chopped kimchi and cooked rice, mixing together as you cook.
 Toss in some sesame oil and spring onion, and serve with a fried egg on top for a simple but hearty meal.

 Jjigae is a type of rich, spicy stew.
-This seafood and silken tofu version is called sundubu and served like bibimbap in a hot stone bowl.
+This seafood and silken tofu version is called sundubu and is served like bibimbap in a hot stone bowl.

 Try it for yourself with our make-at-home bulgogi recipe.

-Kan poong gi
+8. Kan poong gi

-Koreans love fried chicken, and this spicy, garlicky way of preparing it is very popular.
+Fried chicken is big in Korea, and this spicy, garlicky way of preparing it is very popular.
 Pieces of chicken are marinated, double deep-fried and covered in a kan poong chilli oil-based sauce.